top of page

 Usual park charges apply.
 Herne, accessible by bus from Canterbury, Thanet & Sturry train station.
 Parking on site.

 Step free access, accessible toilet.
+Sensory bags & social stories available.
+Quiet space available.

 bottom of page